Caso Avícola Villalobos

 /Mar 17 2025

-The Civil Chamber of the Supreme Court summarily rejected Administradora de Restaurantes' cassation appeal on March 17, 2025, finding that the challenged resolution lacked objective appealability.
+On March 17, 2025, the Civil Chamber of the Supreme Court summarily rejected Administradora de Restaurantes' cassation appeal in its <doc id="gua-01161-2018-01334-2025-03-17-a" />, finding that the challenged resolution lacked objective appealability.
 The cassation proceedings were archived, leaving the dismissal of the dividend prescription lawsuit final.

 Overview

-Administradora de Restaurantes, S.A. (successor by merger of Compañía Importadora La Perla, S.A.) sued Lisa, S.A. before Guatemala's civil courts, seeking a judicial declaration that Lisa's right to collect dividends decreed at La Perla's annual general shareholders' meeting of May 2013 had expired by prescription.
-Lisa raised preliminary defenses citing formal defects in the complaint, the omission of essential foundational documents, and the existence of an arbitration clause in the corporate charter.
-The Eleventh Civil Court sustained the defective complaint exception and rejected the lawsuit, a ruling confirmed by the First Chamber of the Court of Appeals and left intact when the Civil Chamber of the Supreme Court summarily rejected the cassation appeal.
+Administradora de Restaurantes, S.A. (successor by merger of Compañía Importadora La Perla, S.A.) sued Lisa, S.A. before Guatemala's civil courts, seeking a judicial declaration that Lisa's right to collect the dividends decreed at La Perla's annual general shareholders' assembly of May 2013 had expired by prescription.
+Lisa raised preliminary defenses citing formal defects in the complaint, the omission of essential foundational documents, and an arbitration clause in the corporate charter.
+The Eleventh Civil Court sustained the defective complaint exception in its <doc id="gua-01161-2018-01334-2023-08-04-a" /> and rejected the suit, a ruling confirmed by the First Chamber of the Court of Appeals in its <doc id="gua-01161-2018-01334-2024-05-06-a" /> and left intact when the Civil Chamber of the Supreme Court summarily rejected the cassation appeal in its <doc id="gua-01161-2018-01334-2025-03-17-a" />.
 The case is archived and Lisa's rights to the decreed dividends remain in force.

 I. First Instance

 Lisa appeared on January 29, 2019 and filed five preliminary exceptions: incompetence, defective complaint, lack of standing in the plaintiff, unfulfilled condition, and unfulfilled term.
-Lisa argued that the complaint lacked the foundational documents required by Articles 106, 107, and 109 of the Civil Procedure Code, that it failed to establish the amount or form of payment of the dividends whose prescription was sought, and that clause twenty-eight of La Perla's articles of incorporation establishes arbitration as the forum for dispute resolution.
-Lisa also argued that the same Avícola Group entities that obtained embargo orders on its dividends and shares in proceedings 01045-2012-00242, 01045-2012-00210, and 01044-2012-00279 were now seeking to declare that right prescribed, in what it characterized as a manifest fraud upon the law.
+Lisa argued that the complaint lacked the foundational documents required by Articles 106, 107, and 109 of the Civil Procedure Code, that it failed to establish the amount or form of payment of the dividends whose prescription was sought, and that clause twenty-eight of La Perla's articles of incorporation designates arbitration as the forum for resolving disputes.
+Lisa further argued that the same Avícola Group entities that had obtained embargo orders on its dividends and shares in proceedings <law id="gua-01045-2012-00242" />, <law id="gua-01045-2012-00210" />, and <law id="gua-01044-2012-00279" /> were now seeking to declare that very right prescribed, in what it characterized as a manifest fraud upon the law.

-The court sustained the defective complaint exception on two grounds: the plaintiff attached only a partial certification of one agenda item without the complete assembly minutes, and the complaint made no reference to the arbitration clause in the articles of incorporation.
-The exceptions for incompetence, lack of standing, unfulfilled condition, and unfulfilled term were denied.
-The complaint was rejected for processing and costs were assessed against the plaintiff.
+On August 4, 2023, more than four years after the exceptions were filed, the Eleventh Civil Court issued its first-instance <doc id="gua-01161-2018-01334-2023-08-04-a" />, sustaining the defective complaint exception on two grounds: the plaintiff attached only a partial certification of one agenda item without the complete assembly minutes, and the complaint made no reference to the arbitration clause in the articles of incorporation.
+The exceptions for incompetence, lack of standing, unfulfilled condition, and unfulfilled term were denied, the complaint was rejected for processing, and costs were assessed against the plaintiff.
+The action fits the Avícola Group's broader pattern of using the legal system to keep Lisa from collecting the dividends owed to it as holder of 25% of La Perla's equity: the same entity that decreed the 2013 distributions, and that embargoed Lisa's dividends in related proceedings, brought this action to declare Lisa's right to those very dividends extinguished.

 II.
 Appeal